What to do when your child won't listen

 When you want your child to change their behaviour, always say what you want in the positive.

-“DON’T run near the road” becomes “Move away from the side of the road please”
+Instead of: “DON’T run near the road” use “Move away from the side of the road please”

-“STOP running” becomes “Can you walk slowly back to the car”
+Instead of: “STOP running” use “Can you walk slowly back to the car”

-“STOP touching everything you’re going to break the ornaments!” becomes “Please can you watch where you are putting your hands as there are fragile ornaments”
+Instead of: “STOP touching everything you’re going to break the ornaments!” use “Please can you watch where you are putting your hands as there are fragile ornaments”

-“DON’T be so loud!” becomes “ Please talk quietly/Use your whisper voice near your baby sister as she is sleeping”
+Instead of: “DON’T be so loud!” use“ Please talk quietly/Use your whisper voice near your baby sister as she is sleeping”

 Start becoming aware of your dialogues with your children.
 Now you have read this I promise you’re going to pick yourself up on this when you do default to your old pattern of communicating.
 Also, when you look at these statements written down you can sense how they would make someone FEEL and ask yourself how they would make you feel?